Preventing Falls in Older Adults

 Practice getting up from a fall.
+You can start by gently lowering yourself to the floor.
 If you're unsteady, have someone with you when you practice.
-If you're able to get up without help, practice this once a week or often enough to feel comfortable.
+If you're able to get up without help, practice this once a week or enough to feel comfortable.

 If you can't get up by yourself, see a physical therapist for help.
 A physical therapist can work with you to prevent falls and make a plan for what you can do if you do fall.

 - If you live alone, think about wearing an alert device that will bring help in case you fall and can't get up.
 Or carry a cordless or cell phone with you from room to room.
 Then you can quickly call for help if you need it.

 - Set up a plan to make contact once a day with a family member or friend.
 Have one person who knows where you are.

 Preventing outdoor falls

 These tips can help reduce your risk of falling when you're outdoors.

 When you go outdoors, keep your hands free by using a cross-body shoulder bag, a fanny pack, or a backpack.
 Make sure your bag or pack is balanced and not too heavy.
 Keep your hands out of your pockets for better balance.

 - Keep porches and outside walkways well lit.

 If you wear bifocal or progressive lenses, you may have problems as you step off curbs or climb stairs.
 See about getting glasses with a single prescription that you can wear when you walk.